marisolpalmero/GREEN-bof/GreenCharterProposal.md

 The GREEN WG is chartered to concentrate on the following short-term deliverables:

+   - Start by documenting a parsable string giving the minimum information about the parts of a legacy device which migrated to sustainability.
    - Defining terms and definitions related to energy metrics.
 Where possible, terms and definitions existing in existing RFCs will be reused.
    - Developing YANG models to enable controling and reporting of energy usage through metrics and attributes at component, device, and network levels.
    - Documenting both the energy consumption metrics and their associated YANG data models, along with guidance on how to use and interpret them.